1. Mitsuboshi Belting Ltd.

 Management system

-Every fiscal year, the Risk Management Committee determines major risks and organizations responsible for the respective risks, persons in charge, goals, and plans, and receives reports on the response status from the persons in charge of the responsible organizations twice a year in principle, and deliberates on the contents of the reports.
-The details of decisions made in the selection of significant risks as well as deliberations regarding the response status are reported to the Management Council each time, which informs the Board of Directors of those details.
-The Risk Management Committee also plays the role of driving the Mitsuboshi Belting Group's risk management activities from a systemic perspective (such as policies, regulations, and procedures).
+Every fiscal year, the Risk Management Committee determines significant risks and organizations responsible for the respective risks, persons in charge, goals, and plans, receives reports on the response status from the persons in charge of the responsible organizations twice a year in principle, and deliberates on the contents of the reports.
+The details of decisions made in the selection of significant risks as well as deliberations regarding the response status are reported to the President and the Board of Directors each time.
+The Risk Management Committee also plays the role of driving the Mitsuboshi Belting Group’s risk management activities from a systemic perspective (such as policies, regulations, and procedures).

-Regarding the risk management activities to address the issues (various risks rising in each management environment, including serious risks) that business divisions or affiliated companies have determined to address themselves, the risk management manager of the business division or affiliated company defines the department in charge and the person responsible for each risk along with targets and plans in a policy document for the fiscal year for approval by the President.
-After approval is granted, risk management activities are carried out with the manager monitoring and evaluating the implementation status on a daily basis.
-Once a year, in principle, the risk management manager of the business division or affiliated company reports on the status of risk management activities to the Management Council, which deliberates on the report and provides instructions as necessary.
-The implementation status is also reported to the Board of Directors through the Management Council.
+Regarding the risk management activities to address the issues (various risks arising in each management environment, including significant risks) that business departments or affiliated companies have determined should be addressed, the responsible persons of respective business departments or affiliated companies define the departments in charge and the persons in charge along with targets and plans in a policy document for the relevant fiscal year for approval by the President.
+After approval is granted, risk management activities are carried out and the persons in charge monitor and evaluate the implementation status on a daily basis.
+Once a year, in principle, the responsible persons of business departments or affiliated companies report the implementation status of risk management activities to the President and the Board of Directors, and after deliberation on the report, instructions are given as necessary.

 Risk assessment

-The Mitsuboshi Belting Group assesses risks based on two factors, the degree of impact on business activities and the likelihood of occurrence, in the process of selecting issues (risks) that should be addressed.
-For example, the Risk Management Committee selects serious risks based on their impact (Large: 1 billion yen or more; Medium: 100 million to 1 billion yen; and Small: less than 100 million yen) and probability (High: once a year or more; Medium: once in two years; and Low: less than once in 10 years).
-Our business divisions and affiliated companies establish their own assessment criteria based on the scale of their business and use the criteria in their risk assessment.
+The Mitsuboshi Belting Group assesses risks based on two factors, the degree of impact on business activities and the probability of occurrence, in the process of selecting issues (risks) that should be addressed.
+When the Risk Management Committee selects significant risks, for example, it assesses risks based on their impact (Large: 1 billion yen or more; Medium: 100 million to 1 billion yen; and Small: less than 100 million yen) and probability (High: once a year or more; Medium: once in two years; and Low: less than once in ten years).
+Our business departments and affiliated companies establish their own assessment criteria according to the scale of their business and use them in their risk assessment.

-Our Risk Management Committee began its activities in FY2015, and defines "suspension of business activities and disruption of raw material supply due to an incident such as a natural disaster, bankruptcy, or large-scale accident" as a significant risk every year.
-To address this risk, a "Business Continuity Plan (BCP)" was introduced in FY2016.
-We recognize that it is a company's responsibility to utilize a BCP to promptly restore business activities since their suspension could cause damage not only to the Mitsuboshi Belting Group but also to the society as a whole that collaborates in the value chain.
+Our Risk Management Committee began its activities in FY2015, and every year it identifies “suspension of business activities and the supply of raw materials due to natural disasters, bankruptcy, large-scale accidents, or the like” as a significant risk.
+To address this risk, a “business continuity plan (BCP)” was introduced in FY2016.
+We recognize that it is our corporate responsibility to utilize a BCP to promptly restore business activities since their suspension could cause damage not only to the Mitsuboshi Belting Group but also to the society as a whole that collaborates in the value chain.

-Site-based contingency plans have been developed and implemented under our quality management and environmental management systems to respond to emergency situations at the respective sites.
-In addition, to establish a unified approach throughout the Group, a BCP Development Procedure has been developed and implemented with unified BCP policy, purpose, and development and operation processes in place.
+In the Mitsuboshi Belting Group, site-based contingency plans have been developed and implemented under our quality management and environmental management systems to respond to emergency situations at the respective sites.
+In addition, to establish a unified approach throughout the Group, a BCP Development and Implementation Procedure has been developed and implemented to unify BCP policy, purpose, and development and operation processes.
 As a result, a system has been established to systematically manage risks in accordance with this standard.
-We aim for sustainable corporate activities that will enable us to respond to unexpected accidents and disasters, by continually improving our BCP management system.
+We aim for sustainable corporate activities that will enable us to respond to unexpected accidents and disasters by continually improving our BCP management system.

 -Management system